Ociidii-Works/graphene-theme/README.md

 ### Alternate Tab Styles

-Graphene Theme ships with two alternate UI tab styles, like Soda.
+Graphene Theme suppports the same alternate UI styles proposed by Soda Theme.

-To avoid switching back and forth between repos, i'll quote it from Soda Theme:
+To avoid switching back and forth between repos, here's a quote from Soda Theme:

 > By default, a square tab style is used.
 If you'd prefer to use the original curved tab style, add the following custom setting to your `Settings - User` file: